-Windows: In Windows, utilities such as SnmpWalk, SnmpGet or SnmpSet by the SnmpSoft Company (https://syslogwatcher.com/cmd-tools/) can be used for SNMP communication.
+In Windows, utilities such as SnmpWalk, SnmpGet or SnmpSet by the EZ Systems (https://ezfive.com/snmpsoft-tools) can be used for SNMP communication.
 The utilities are free-of-charge for non-commercial use.
-These utilities don’t work with MIBs, only with OIDs.
+These utilities do not work with MIBs, only with OIDs.

 Monitoring (read access)